 Curious about foster care?
 You’re not alone.
 If you’ve been following any of my foster care posts, you’ll have already learned a little background as to why we choose to be foster parents.
 I’ve also shared answers to frequently asked questions that foster parents here.
-There’s even some great ways you can help without being a foster parent yourself!
-And today, I thought it would be a good time to share some of the best and worst parts of being a foster parent.
+There’s even some great ways you can help without being a foster parent yourself.
+Or catch up on 8 Emotional Realities That Foster Parents Can Expect.
+But today, I thought it would be a good time to share some of the best and worst parts of being a foster parent.
 So I partnered with National Geographic, who sent me their Welcome Little One Keepsake Baby Book.

 The Good, The Bad, The Ugly – Life Of A Foster Parent